Bob Falkenburg: Tennis career

 In 1942 and 1943 while attending Fairfax High School, Falkenburg won the National Interscholastic singles title and won the national doubles title with his brother, Tom.
 In 1943, Falkenburg became the Los Angeles city singles title holder.
 The following year he claimed the United States doubles crown with Don McNeill at Forest Hills, New York.
 In 1943 Bob became one of the youngest players to enter the US Top 10 amateur ranks.
 He remained in the U.S. top 10 for five years and was ranked as World No. 7 by sports journalist John Olliff of The Daily Telegraph.
 He won the men's singles in the Ojai Tennis Tournament in 1950.

 From 1944 to 1945, during World War II, Falkenburg served in the military as an air cadet.
 Being enlisted in the service, however, did not put a complete halt to his tennis career and he continued to play occasionally while in the Air Force.
 In 1946, while attending the University of Southern California, he won the NCAA singles and doubles titles.
 He teamed again with his brother Tom to win the NCAA doubles final.

 At the age of 20, Falkenburg was considered to have "the fastest serve in tennis."
-After marrying a Brazilian, Lourdes Mayrink Veiga Machado, in 1947 he moved to Rio de Janeiro in 1950, where he played on the 1954 and 1955 Brazilian Davis Cup teams.
+After marrying a Brazilian, Lourdes Mayrink Veiga Machado, in 1947 he moved to Rio de Janeiro in 1950, where he played the 1954 and 1955 Brazilian Davis Cup teams.

 Wimbledon titles

 In 1947, he paired with Jack Kramer and they won the Wimbledon doubles title.
-A year later, in 1948, Falkenburg reached the pinnacle of his tennis career by winning the Wimbledon singles championship.
+A year later, on July 2, 1948, Falkenburg reached the pinnacle of his tennis career by winning the Wimbledon singles championship.
 He won the acclaimed tennis crown against Australian John Bromwich.
 Bromwich had a match point at 5–3 in the fifth set, but Falkenburg saved three match points and went on to win 7–5 in the fifth set.

 It took 71 years before Falkenburg's feat was repeated.
 At Wimbledon in 2019, Novak Djokovic fought off Roger Federer by saving two championship points in the fifth and final set to win the men's title for the fifth time.
 Falkenburg won Wimbledon because he was not only a great tennis player, but a superb strategist.
 Fellow tennis player Tom Brown, who was a runner up in the 1947 Wimbledon Championships described Falkenburg's competitive approach, "He would review the situation, figure out what was likely, and take chances."